onflow/flow/agendas/2024/sprint-kickoff/2024-02-02-Flow-Sprint-Kickoff.md

 **Done last sprint**

-- General description of completed items
+- Working group formation
-- List of Closed issues
+- Delegation to node operator.

 **This sprint**

-- General description of sprint goal
+- Research transaction fees on other L1s
-- List of issues to be worked on
+- Research Transaction fees for Flow EVM.

 **On Hold**